 To accomplish these goals, athletes have specific training programs.
 Athletes train the full year in a number of different locations in Gatineau Park and coaches apply a variety of training methods to improve physical and technical abilities and enhance the social experience.
 Fall winter training is from September until the snow melts and national championships are finished in the spring.
 Spring summer training is from May to August.

 Head coach, Maurice Samm is a certified NCCP Learn to Compete (level 3) and a trained teacher.

-Assistant coach Katie McMahon, is a certified NCCP: Community Coach (level 1) and is a trained exercise physiologist.
 They are supported by a number of volunteer coaches and organizers to make the program effective and efficient.

 Maurice and Katie are dedicated coaches who work hard to create a positive and motivated team atmosphere.
 This program has already helped many athletes earn provincial, national and international medals.
 If you are ready to train hard and be positive, this program will help you achieve your goals in cross country skiing and biathlon.